gura-lang/gura-lang.github.io/documents/Template-Engine.md

     Hello GURA World

-If the block has a `number` value, it converts the result into a string before rendering.
+If the block has a `number` value, the engine converts the result into a string before rendering.

 **Template:**